bfarao/bf_capstone/README.md

 ## The Reality

 I was unable to find available data for Nashville and very little for most of the cities or counties in TN.
+The few that I was able to find did not contain the necessary information to help me to answer my question.
 Emails were sent requesting the data , but no answers.

-## The Plan B

 I went where the data took me, where it was available.
 So...
 Texas it is then!

 ## The Data
-This project analyze data from Shelter Animals Count(SAC) from 2019 to 2021 and OpenData.net dataset for Dallas and Austin, TX cities regarding their shelters activities from 2015 to 2022.
+This project analyze data from [Shelter Animals Count](https://www.shelteranimalscount.org/) and [Open Data Network](https://www.opendatanetwork.com/) dataset for two TX cities regarding their shelters activities.
-Shelter Animals Count dataset contains information from shelters around the US and it's divided by state and year.
+Shelter Animals Count (SAC) dataset contains information from shelters around the US and it's divided by state and year.
 The data is for the year of 2019, 2020, and 2022.
 The datasets from Open Data Network are for Austin and Dallas, TX from 2015 to 2022.

 ## The Technology